harendra-kumar/concise-haskell/recursion.rst

 following normalized version::

   x = f x -- implies f :: a -> a

+When `f` is a function that performs a case analysis on `x` we have a structural recursion which eliminates the structure of `x`.
+When `f` is a constructor of `x` instead that is expressed in terms of functions of `x` then we have a corecursion that builds an infinite codata.
+Notice that whether `f` is a constructor or function its return type must always be the same as the type of `x`.

 We can see `x` unfold clearly by repeatedly substituting the term `x` in the expression for its own definition::